-All TESOL courses at the 500 and 600 level are graduate courses billed at the graduate tuition rate.
-However, if you are an undergraduate student at AU and are taking TESOL courses towards a Graduate TESOL Certificate or as an elective, you are billed at an undergraduate tuition rate.
+All TESOL courses at the 6xx level are graduate courses billed at the graduate tuition rate.
+If you are an undergraduate student at AU and are taking 4xx level TESOL courses towards a Graduate TESOL Certificate or as an elective, you are billed at an undergraduate tuition rate.

 The TESOL Program offers a limited number of Merit Awards to outstanding MA in TESOL program applicants.
 Only full-time graduate students in residence at AU are eligible for a Merit Award.
-A full-time award covers tuition remission of up to nine credit hours per semester and a stipend.
+A full-time award covers tuition remission of up to six credit hours per semester and pays a stipend of $9,000 for the academic year.
 Recipients of full Merit Awards are required to work for the TESOL Program 20 hours a week.
 Partial Merit Awards are also available.
 To be eligible for a Merit Award, you must apply by February 1st of your entry year to begin that fall.
 Merit Awards are rarely available for students beginning in the spring semester, and none for those who start in the summer.